Are your salon’s Christmas retail sales a rip-roaring success?

 18. Mirror, mirror on the (salon) wall

-I love using mirrors when decorating salon windows to:
+I love using mirrors when decorating salon and spa windows to:

 - add sparkle and depth